MehmetAzizYirik/HYDIST/README.md

 It is assumed that users have git on their system and have initialised their local directory.
 For more information [set-up-git](https://help.github.com/articles/set-up-git/ )

-To download HMD source code:
+To download HydrogenDistributor source code:

 ```
 $ git clone https://github.com/MehmetAzizYirik/HydrogenDistributor.git